debarshee2004/scaffoldgen/.github/DEVELOPMENT.md

 All contributions to the APERTRE - OPEN SOURCE : WEB DEVELOPMENT repository are subject to the terms of the [MIT License](https://github.com/debarshee2004/apertre_opensource/blob/main/LICENSE).

 Thank you for your contributions and for being a part of our open source web development community!

----

-This development guide provides an overview of the development process for APERTRE - OPEN SOURCE : WEB DEVELOPMENT.
-Make sure to refer to project-specific documentation for details related to individual projects.